+These luscious two-tone vegan blondies speak to what Hannah Kaminsky’s recipes are all about: easy, approachable, and irresistible.
 It’s always a cause for celebration when Hannah Kaminsky comes out with a new book, and Sweet Vegan Treats: 90 Cookies, Brownies, Cakes, and Tarts is no exception.
-These luscious two-tone vegan blondies speak to what this book’s recipes are all about: easy, approachable, and irresistible.

-Black-Bottom Blondies turned out perfectly both times I made it.
+Black-Bottom Blondies turned out perfectly both times I made them.
 And I’m sure my sweets-loving family will be enjoying many more of this book’s treats as we settle into the fall and winter.

-If you have a budding vegan dessert chef among your family members or friends (or are one yourself), Sweet Vegan Treats is a perfect gift this coming holiday season.
+If you have a budding vegan dessert chef among your family members or friends (or are one yourself), Sweet Vegan Treats is a perfect gift.
 Not only are the recipes approachable, but Hannah offers an entire section called Essential Techniques for those who want to become more expert in the ways of vegan baking.

 - 1⁄2 cup vegan butter